manojjsm/austerejs/README.md

 ### Function declarations are safe.

-Function declarations always store an anonymous function in a variable, as follows:
+Function declarations store an anonymous function in a variable, as follows:

 ```js
 var verb = function (arg) {